Niksko/blog/content/about/index.md

 draft: false
 ---

-Hey 👋 I'm Nik, a software developer from Melbourne, Australia.
+Hey 👋 I'm Nik, a software developer based in Vancouver, Canada.
+Originally from Melbourne, Australia, I moved to Canada in April of 2024.

 To get a feel for the work that I do and what I like to write about, the following are some of my favourite blog posts: